The Bankrate promise

 Don’t stop at the door.
 Give your home’s exterior a good scrub using soap, a garden hose and a sturdy brush.
 If you have a bit more money to invest, you can handle the job quickly and with a professional polish by renting a power washer ($100 per day on average).

 Average cost: $75-$100

 Painting does get pricey if you do the entire interior of your house — not to mention the mess it causes.
 If you want an easier refresher for tired-looking rooms, consider removable wallpaper, which you peel and stick — instead of paste — onto surfaces.
-Aka reusable or temporary wallpaper, it comes in a variety of colors, patterns and textures, any of which can cover up a bland paint job and instantly transform any space in your home.
+Also known as reusable or temporary wallpaper, it comes in various colors, patterns and textures, any of which can cover up a bland paint job and instantly transform any space in your home.

-Budget remodel no. 3: Add a new kitchen backsplash
+Budget remodel no. 3: Change the kitchen backsplash

 Average cost: $200-$300 (depending on material and scope)

 To update your kitchen without undertaking major renovations, consider installing a new backsplash.
 It’s one of those little things that goes a long way, appearance-wise.
 There are thousands of stone or tile patterns to choose from, so you can find options that best suit your space and accentuate your cabinets and appliances.
 Bonus: A fresh backsplash limits the need for extensive cleaning and can add value to your home.

 Budget remodel no. 4: Refresh but don’t retile bathroom floors